risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

+all requests origin from either
+   - a client / user

+   or

+   - a pod

+|

 api communication break down
    - request issued via ``kubectl`` command or a pod itself gets translated into api POST request that hits api server

-   - the request goes through 3 stages each stage contains number of plugins that are called by the api server one by one
+   - the request goes through 3 stages

+   each stage contains number of plugins that are called by the api server one by one

       - authentication - who